egraham96/Random-Password-Generator/README.md

-# Homework Assignment 3 - Password Generator
+# Password Generator

 ## Description:
-This week’s homework requires you to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.
+This application enables employees to generate random passwords based on criteria that they’ve selected.
 The password can include special characters.
 If you’re unfamiliar with these, see this [list of password special characters](https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation.
+This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code that you write.
+It has a clean and polished, responsive user interface that adapts to multiple screen sizes.

+## Installation Instructions:
+Simply clone this repository or use the application via its deployed link: [See Live Site](https://egraham96.github.io/Random-Password-Generator/)

 ## Built With:
 * HTML